maliky/cardano-node/doc/getting-started/understanding-config-files.md

 The default `config.json` file that we downloaded is shown below.

-This file has __4__ sections that allow you to have full control on what your node does and how the informtion is presented.
+This file has __4__ sections that allow you to have full control on what your node does and how the information is presented.

 __NOTE Due to how the config.json file is generated, fields on the real file are shown in a different (less coherent) order.
 Here we present them in a more structured way__